apache/nuttx/Documentation/guides/customboards.rst

         Refreshing...

-Sometimes it is not appropriate, or not wanted, to add a new or custom board to the Nuttx boards tree itself.
+Sometimes it is not appropriate, or not wanted, to add a new or custom board to the NuttX boards tree itself.
 If so, the board can be defined out-of-tree in a custom directory and still be built easily.

 ------------------